-Historically, county or regional scale wildfire management planning efforts have often failed to involve or even acknowledge local residents' knowledge and expertise.
+Historically, county or regional scale wildfire management planning efforts often failed to involve or even acknowledge local residents' knowledge and expertise.
 FSC members felt very strongly that community input should drive the Trinity County Fire Management Plan development process with advice from local and regional expertise in fire management; in 1999 with funding support from the USFS Pacific Southwest Research Station and the CA Department of Water Resources, a team from the FSC began a process to capture community recommendations for the original planning effort.
-A series of community meetings and public workshops were held at Volunteer Fire Department Halls and community centers across Trinity County.
+A series of community meetings and public workshops were held at Volunteer Fire Department halls and community centers across Trinity County.
 Residents were asked to help identify and map features relevant to emergency response.
-Data noted included e.g. locked gates, bridges too weak to carry a fire truck, and water sources.
+Data noted included locked gates, bridges too weak to carry a fire truck and water sources.
 Community members also worked with the team to locate and specify values at risk from fire in and around their communities.
-They made recommendations about pre-fire treatments, such as clearing defensible space around residences and constructing shaded fuel breaks along roadsides that could help to protect these values.
+They made recommendations about pre-fire treatments such as clearing defensible space around residences and constructing shaded fuelbreaks along roadsides that could help to protect these values.
 Finally, they jointly developed a ranking system and a prioritized list of recommended projects.
 Data from these meetings was captured and entered into a Geographic Information System (GIS).
 The methods used to capture community input and recommendations from these meetings were presented in the original report.
+The same strategy was repeated for the updates in 2010 and 2015, with 12 to 15 community meetings, most hosted by the Volunteer Fire Departments or Fire Safe Councils.

-The same strategy has been used in the 2010 CWPP Update, with 15 community meetings hosted by the Volunteer Fire Departments.
-Some significant elements have been added to the Update that were not a part of the original planning: an interface with the concurrent Humboldt County CWPP update; development of Wildland Urban Interface boundaries as defined in the Healthy Forest Restoration Act; and attention to treatments associated with large scale fires that have occurred since 1999.
-These meetings were used to capture a variety of information, including the following:
+The update in 2010 added the following elements to the CWPP:

-- Status of project implementation of recommended treatments from the 2005 CWPP. - Identification of projects to be implemented and their relative priorities for each community. - Project maintenance needs. - Updating the Defensible Space requirements from 30 ft around structures to 100 ft. - Developing a spatially explicit definition of the Wildland Urban Interface (WUI) for each community at risk.
+- Interface with the concurrent Humboldt County CWPP update. - Development of Wildland Urban Interface (WUI) boundaries as defined in the Healthy Forest Restoration Act. - Attention to treatments associated with large-scale fires that have occurred since 1999. - Community meetings used to capture a variety of information, including the following: - Status of project implementation of recommended treatments from the 2005 CWPP. - Identification of projects to be implemented and their relative priorities for each community. - Project maintenance needs. - Updating the Defensible Space requirements from 30 feet around structures to 100 feet. - Developing a spatially explicit definition of the Wildland Urban Interface for each community at risk.